 There is a lot of research that suggests a growth mindset can be developed.
-This is done by helping students realise the brain isn’t a fixed entity, praising certain behaviours and the type of feedback you give.
+This is done by helping students realise the brain isn’t a fixed entity.
+Praising certain behaviours and the type of feedback you give can help.
 However, that is not to say it is easy.
 Far from it.
 Developing a growth mindset can take a lot of time and effort.
-It is not linear, meaning that there will be setbacks and disappointments along the way.
-However, if managed correctly, having a growth mindset can make a significant difference in the lives of young people.
+It is not linear, and there may be setbacks along the way.
+However, managed correctly, having a growth mindset can make a big effect on the lives of young people.

 Very.
 One study showed that the type of praise parents gave to their children when they were 1-3 years old predicted if that child would have a growth mindset up to 5 years later.
 Likewise, another study found that how parents react to failure (do they view it as a chance to learn or as a negative judgement on their abilities) also impacted on the growth mindset of their children.